The Idolmaster Shiny Colors

-is a Japanese multimedia spin-off series of Bandai Namco Entertainment's The Idolmaster franchise, which started as a browser game that launched in April 2018.
+is a Japanese life simulation video game developed by Bandai Namco Nexus and published by Bandai Namco Entertainment.
+A spin-off of The Idolmaster franchise, it started as a browser game that launched in April 2018, and was later released as a mobile game for iOS and Android in March 2019.
 A manga adaptation was serialized on Kadokawa Shoten's Comic Newtype website from July 2019 to August 2022.
-An anime television series adaptation by Polygon Pictures is set to premiere in Q2 2024.
+An anime television series adaptation produced by Polygon Pictures aired from April to June 2024.
+A second season aired from October to December 2024.

+Overview

+The series follows the female idols and the producer and staff of 283 Production (283プロダクション, Tsubasa Purodakushon) and their activities as idols, including concerts, events, and stage productions.
+There are a total of 25 idols in 283 Pro as of the 3rd anniversary update, grouped into seven units.
+Each of these units comes with a unique gameplay trait, for example illumination STARS uses two stats for their appeal strength instead of just one.

 Development and release

 The browser game, which uses HTML5, was announced during a presentation in February 2018.
 It launched on the browser game platform Enza on April 24, 2018, reaching over 800,000 pre-registrations ahead of its release.
-A mobile app version was released on iOS and Android on March 13, 2019.
+A mobile game version was released on iOS and Android on March 13, 2019.